 Science fiction is sometimes called the “literature of ideas.”
 Ideas are its driving force and the very reason that we are drawn to the reading and writing of science fiction.
 The realm of ideas is a fascinating one indeed, filled with ever-present wonder and endless possibilities for both good and evil, the beautiful and the vile, the magnificent and the ruinous.
 If you’re reading this, you love science fiction as much as we do.
 We look forward to seeing your work.

 We are looking for sophisticated, exciting science fiction writing.
 Material that swiftly transports us to another time and place in the space-time continuum.
 An organic originality is always appreciated.
 Quality is required.
-We are not looking for space comedy, space romance, or space erotica and we are categorically disinterested in anything pornographic, gratuitously sexual, profane or violent, utterly revolting, perverted, hateful, politically extreme, virulently agenda driven and so forth.

 In terms of art, we are looking for photos that somehow capture the essence of science fiction in our everyday lives, obscure retro technology seen from odd angles, through dreamy-hazy filters, strangely illuminated, the use of juxtaposition, sunset surrealism and so forth; the objects and landscapes around us that bespeak a science fiction vision of the future.
 Go absolutely haywire and create tableaux vivants and dioramas!
 Paintings, drawings, sculpture and moiré patterns that famously capture the essence, the motifs and themes and the extraordinary visual extravagance of science fiction: going very short on the lurid (think no more so than the science fiction and other pulps of the late 1920s through 50s) and very long on breathtaking alien worlds, their skies, the otherworldly colors, alien inhabitants, the cities and landscapes, space travel scenes, spacecraft, space battles, alien and super-futuristic technologies and so on.